Chapter 1: Pilot: Running

 Tara went to sit next to him, and stroked his soft blond hair.

 'Don't worry honey.
 I'm sure he will be here soon.'
-Her words made the boy smiled at her, but it didn't reach his blue eyes.
+Her words made the boy smile at her, but it didn't reach his blue eyes.
 'Listen, while we wait.
 Do you want me to show you something cool?'
 Spike tilted his head a little, and then nodded insecure.
 'Good!'
 Exclaimed the witch cheerily.
 'Look at this!'
 Tara snapped her fingers, and suddenly a dozen soap bubbles appeared before them.
 Spike looked at her in wonder.

 The light made the bubbles glow with iridescent hues, and they almost seemed to be made of glass.
 They were pretty, but they couldn't be compared with Spike's beautiful eyes.
 They were shinning with happiness, and they looked like the sea under the sun.